BowenChen-hust/bowenchen-hust.github.io/contents/publications.md

 - #### Fourier light-field microscopy based on deep learning with enhanced depth of focus and resolution
+<b>Abstract</b>: The two-stage microscopy technique based on Fourier Light Field Microscopy and VCD deep learning reconstruction strategies(F-VCD) has achieved remarkable success in fast 3D super-resolution reconstruction.
+However, it performs poorly in terms of refocusing depth.
+In practice, F-VCD can only achieve effective reconstruction within a 3µm thickness, which is less than the typical thickness of a cell.
+To address this, we have designed a new optical setup and a Vision Transformer-based network that combines two imaging modalities: one with 3 views MLA(high lateral resolution but low refocusing depth), and the other with 7 views MLA(high refocusing depth but low lateral resolution).
+This combination enables outputs with both high lateral resolution and high refocusing depth, expanding its potential applications.
+(This work is ongoing and is expected to be published by the end of 2024.)

 - #### Generative Phase Imaging based on deep learning